emoncms/emoncms/docs/RaspberryPi.md

 In the command below, we're creating the database 'user' called 'emoncms', and you should create a new secure password of your choice for that user.
 Make a note of both the database 'user' & 'password' as you will need them later for adding to the settings.php file:

-    CREATE USER 'emoncms'@'localhost' IDENTIFIED BY 'NEW_SECURE_PASSWORD';
+    CREATE USER 'emoncms'@'localhost' IDENTIFIED BY 'new_secure_password';
     GRANT ALL ON emoncms.* TO 'emoncms'@'localhost';
     flush privileges;